 auscultation and thoracic radiography.

-Echocardiography generally is indicated
+Echocardiography generally is indicated in larger

 breed dogs because the murmur of MR is more

 likely to be related to other causes (eg, dilated

 Basic laboratory work (a minimum of hematocrit,

 total protein concentration, serum creatinine concentration,

 Because their prognosis and therapy may differ substantially,